janparttimaa/custom-administrative-templates/Adobe Acrobat DC (Continuous Release)/README.md

 # Adobe Acrobat DC (Continuous Release)

 > [!NOTE]
 > These ADMX and ADML templates on this repository are forked and further developed from [original templates](https://www.adobe.com/devnet-docs/acrobatetk/tools/DesktopDeployment/gpo.html) provided by Adobe.
-This is because:
+This is because of these reasons:
 > - Adobe's original templates covers only few settings.
 > - Adobe's original templates  are not actively updated and developed by Adobe.
 > - Adobe's original templates are not suitable for Intune-deployment using ingestion.